euronay/mtg-wizard/README.md

 Say ```Random``` for a random card!

-Just keep saying the name of cards, and Scrybot will try and find them.
+Just keep saying the name of cards, and MTG Wizard will try and find them.

 ### Options ###